 Rubberized feet provide greater friction and grip, and the supporting legs adjust to varying heights to accommodate different shooting positions.

 Grip pods are bipods that are deployed from a foregrip mounted at the fore-end of an AR-15.
 Grip pods are standard issue for military personnel, such as infantryman or heavy machine gunners who need to rapidly transition between standing and prone shooting positions.

 Affixing a Grip pod is as simple as attaching a conventional foregrip to a weapon depending on the rail system or handguard your AR-15 has.

 Monopods are a lot like a conventional shooting stick.
 If you’re unsure of what a shooting stick is, it’s basically a single-legged shooting platform.

-AR-15 specific monopods mount straight to rail system and can be folded up while they’re not in use.
+AR-15 specific monopods mount straight to the rail system and can be folded up while they’re not in use.
 While deployed, monopods can be adjusted to accommodate lengths up to around 4.5-5.5 inches.

 One issue with monopod is they can’t be attached to swivel mounts, so you must reset your position to engage a new target.

 Bipod Mount Types

 A preferred method, for convenience and durability, these bipod mounts affix directly to a quad rail or a Picatinny rail segment of a handguard.

 Picatinny rails allow for accessories to be attached to the weapon without any gunsmithing and often offer quick detachment capability, usually in the form of a retention pin should the need arise to attach or remove the bipod in a hurry without sacrificing stability.